TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/agda/index.md

 module helloworld where
   open import IO
   main = run (putStrLn "Hello, World!")

 ```

 {% endraw %}

-[Hello World](https://sampleprograms.io/projects/hello-world) in [Agda](https://sampleprograms.io/languages/agda) was written by:
+Hello World in [Agda](https://sampleprograms.io/languages/agda) was written by:

 - Jeremy Grifski

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of May 03 2018 14:11:56.
-The solution was first committed on May 03 2018 14:10:41.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution